Multiplicity dependence of thermal parameters in pp collisions at $\sqrt{s}=7$ TeV from statistical hadronization fits: Results and Discussion

 \subsection{Strangeness Saturation}

 The strangeness saturation parameter $\gamma_S$ as a function of charged-particle multiplicity $\langle dN_{\mathrm{ch}}/d\eta \rangle$ is shown in Fig.~\ref{fig:parameters}(b).
-In contrast to the temperature, $\gamma_S$ exhibits a clear and systematic dependence on multiplicity.
-The extracted values increase steadily from $\gamma_S \approx 0.7$ in the lowest multiplicity classes to values approaching unity in the highest multiplicity events.
-This behavior reflects the gradual reduction of strangeness suppression with increasing event activity.
-In small systems, the production of strange quarks is suppressed due to exact conservation of quantum numbers within a limited correlation volume, commonly referred to as canonical suppression~\cite{Tounsi2003}.
-As the effective system size increases with multiplicity, this suppression is progressively lifted, and the system approaches the grand canonical limit.
+In clear contrast to the weak multiplicity dependence of $T$, $\gamma_S$ exhibits a pronounced and systematic rise with event activity.
+The extracted values increase from approximately $\gamma_S \simeq 0.7$ in the lowest multiplicity classes to values close to unity in the highest multiplicity events.
+Within the statistical hadronization framework, this trend reflects a progressive reduction of strangeness suppression with increasing system size.
+In small systems, exact conservation of quantum numbers, particularly strangeness, suppresses strange-hadron production relative to the grand-canonical limit~\cite{Tounsi2003}.
+As the charged-particle multiplicity increases, this suppression becomes weaker, and the extracted $\gamma_S$ correspondingly approaches unity.

-The observed rise of $\gamma_S$ is consistent with experimental measurements of strangeness enhancement reported by the ALICE Collaboration in high-multiplicity pp and p--Pb collisions~\cite{ALICE2017Strangeness}.
-In particular, the increasing yields of strange and multi-strange hadrons relative to pions can be understood within the statistical hadronization framework as a consequence of the increasing strange quark phase-space occupancy.
-At the highest multiplicities, $\gamma_S$ approaches values close to unity, indicating that the strange sector is near chemical equilibration.
-However, the fact that $\gamma_S$ remains slightly below unity, together with the residual deviations observed in the fit quality, suggests that full equilibration may not be completely achieved in small systems.
+The observed increase of $\gamma_S$ is qualitatively consistent with the strangeness-enhancement pattern measured by the ALICE Collaboration in pp and p--Pb collisions~\cite{ALICE2017Strangeness}.
+In particular, the increasing yields of strange and multi-strange hadrons relative to pions can be interpreted in terms of an increasing strange-quark phase-space occupancy.
+At the highest multiplicities, the fitted values of $\gamma_S$ indicate that the strange sector approaches approximate chemical saturation, although the residual deviations in fit quality suggest that a fully equilibrated description is not achieved uniformly for all hadron species.

-A comparison between fits performed using different hadron species indicates a sensitivity of $\gamma_S$ to the inclusion of multi-strange baryons and hidden-strangeness mesons.
-In particular, fits constrained by $\Omega$ baryons tend to yield lower values of $\gamma_S$ compared to those constrained by $\phi$ mesons, reflecting the stronger dependence of multi-strange baryon yields on $\gamma_S$.
-This difference highlights a tension in describing the strange sector within a single global freeze-out framework and points to possible limitations of a unified thermal description in small systems.